 John Brome

 The estate changed hands several times until it was acquired by an influential lawyer who went on to become Under-Treasurer of the Exchequer, John Brome, in 1438.
 Baddesley was improved by Brome into a house of status to befit his ambitions.
-He provided sophisticated garderobes (toilets) and a sewer under the west wing.
+Around 1460, a chamber block was built for him.
+Although much altered, it remains incorporated within the present building.

 His bailiff’s accounts for 1442-58 provide a glimpse into the running of the estate.
 ‘Thorns and undergrowth’ were cleared to grow cereals, though most of the estate was devoted to pasture for the fattening of beef cattle.